About Speaking Bipolar

 You Are Not Okay, but That’s Okay

 If you are thinking about suicide, something is wrong.
 Seriously wrong.
 Tell someone today and get the help you need.
-If the first person can’t help, tell someone else.
+If the first person can’t help you, tell someone else.

 Don’t Give Up!

-The takeaway from my story is that you do not have to feel depressed, crazy or whatever feeling you are feeling.
+You do not have to feel depressed, crazy, buried, hopeless, or whatever other feelings you are experiencing.
 There are treatments that work.
 Don’t give up, because, with the right treatment, life gets so much better.